FedDTG:Federated Data-Free Knowledge Distillation via Three-Player Generative Adversarial Networks: Method

 \section{Method}

-Before we start, here are some notations and typical FL settings to better illustrate our method.
-Each local client $Local_k$ has a Generator $\mathbf{G}_k$ ,a Discriminator $\mathbf{D}_k$ and a Classifier $\mathbf{C}_k$ which represents the local personalized training task. $Local_k$ owns a labeled private dataset $Data_k$.
-Let $p_{data}$ be the global true data distribution, which is non-observable by conventional FL, and $p_{\mathbf{G}}$ be the generated sample distribution.
-The goal for FedDTG is to train N different classifiers that that perform well on the corresponding user tasks and a global generator $\mathbf{G}$ to make $p_{data}$ and $p_{\mathbf{G}}$ as similar as possible.
-The training process can be divided into three steps: Local Adversarial Training, Server Aggregation and Federated Distillation.
+Our work is conducted in the traditional FL setting.
+Each local client $Local_k$ has a Generator $\mathbf{G}_k$, a Discriminator $\mathbf{D}_k$, and a Classifier $\mathbf{C}_k$ which represents the local personalized training task. $Local_k$ owns a labeled private dataset $data_k$.
+Let $p_{data}$ be the global true data distribution, which cannot be observed by conventional FL, and $p_{\mathbf{G}}$ be the generated sample distribution.

+The goal for FedDTG is to train $N$ different classifiers that perform well on the corresponding client tasks and a global generator $\mathbf{G}$ to make $p_{data}$ and $p_{\mathbf{G}}$ as similar as possible.
+The training process can be divided into three steps:

+\textbf{Local Adversarial Training:} Each client trains local models on the private $data_k$ and generated samples for a few epochs, and then sends the $\mathbf{G}_k$ and $\mathbf{D}_k$ to the server.

+\textbf{Global Aggregation:} The server aggregates the received generators and discriminators to get the global $\mathbf{G}$ and $\mathbf{D}$ and send it back to the client.

+\textbf{Federated Distillation:} Each client inputs fake samples, which are generated by the received global $\mathbf{G}$, into $\mathbf{C}_k$ to get the soft label and sends it to the server.
+The server calculates the average value of other soft labels and returns it.
+Finally, each client uses this average soft label to calculate the loss of knowledge distillation and updates $\mathbf{C}_k$.
+The transmission of information between clients in FedDTG mainly comes from two parts: The first part is the global generator $\mathbf{G}$, including the correct classification of the generated images in the Local Adversarial Training stage and the Federated Distillation stage.
+Another part is the average of the soft labels of other clients received from the server, that is, the mutual distillation in the Federated Distillation stage.